Fatma Sultan (daughter of Ahmed III): Charities

 In 1727, Fatma Sultan commissioned a fountain near the Ibrahim Pasha Palace, which bears her name.
 In 1728, she also commissioned a fountain near the Cedid Valide Sultan Mosque in Üsküdar.
 During her lifetime she founded waqfs in the capital bequeathing mülk properties she had received from her father.

 She also commissioned a mosque known as "Fatma Sultan Mosque", located in Eminönü district in Istanbul.
 Nevşehirli Ibrahim Pashacommissioned a palace near this mescid, Fatma Sultan repaired the mosque and added from the land of her palace and built a large mosque.

 Death

-Fatma Sultan died at the age of twenty eight in May 1733, and was buried in the mausoleum of Turhan Sultan in New Mosque, Istanbul.
+Fatma Sultan died at the age of twenty-eight in May 1733.
+She was buried in the mausoleum of Turhan Sultan in New Mosque, Istanbul.